jwwun/SnoozeFuseCursor/Documentation.md

 - Optimize sound loading and playback
 - Ensure proper cancellation of publishers

+### Performance Optimizations

+#### Commitment Message Performance Fixes
+- **Enhanced Debounce Mechanism**: Extended debounce timing from 0.5s to 0.8s to better handle rapid UI changes
+- **Background Thread Processing**: Moved settings persistence operations to background threads using `DispatchQueue.global(qos: .userInitiated)`
+- **Dedicated Serial Queue**: Created a serial queue for settings operations to prevent concurrent UserDefaults access
+- **Metal Rendering**: Added `drawingGroup()` modifier to Text views containing dynamically updated content for GPU-accelerated rendering
+- **Scroll Input Optimizations**: Improved CuteTimePicker wheel picker performance by adding more efficient debouncing and threading
+- **Delayed Observers Setup**: Added a small delay to TimerManager initialization to prevent feedback loops during app startup
+- **Forced Synchronization**: Added `UserDefaults.synchronize()` call to ensure settings are committed to disk efficiently
+- **Explicit Thread Management**: Added explicit thread transitions between background processing and UI updates
+- **Staggered UI Updates**: Implemented non-blocking UI updates with small delays to prevent UI freezing
+- **ThreadSafe Value Updates**: Added thread safety in CuteTimePicker by ensuring binding updates happen on the main thread
+- **Fixed Reference Type Patterns**: Removed improper use of reference type memory management (`weak self`) in struct closures, as this is only applicable to classes

+#### SwiftUI Initial Scroll Behavior
+Note: There is a small lag when first using a SwiftUI wheel picker after app launch.
+This is expected behavior with the SwiftUI framework and happens only on the first scroll after app initialization.
+This behavior is consistent across many SwiftUI applications and does not indicate a performance issue with the app itself.

 ## Bug Fixes

 ### Fixed Type Reference Issue